phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/backend/examples/create-carbon-token.md

 Both Carbon NFTs and Smart NFTs support infusion and all standard NFT operations - they are mintable, transferable, burnable, and tradable.

+Carbon NFTs can be upgraded to Smart NFTs by embedding a TOMB (PhantasmaVM) contract within their Carbon metadata.

 ## Creating a New Carbon Token

 The following code snippet demonstrates how to create a new Carbon token.